Platypterygius

-Platypterygius is a historically paraphyletic genus of platypterygiine ichthyosaur from the Cretaceous period.
+Platypterygius (meaning "flat fin") is a historically paraphyletic genus of platypterygiine ichthyosaur from the Cretaceous period.
 It was historically used as a wastebasket taxon, and most species within Platypterygius likely are undiagnostic at the genus or species level, or represent distinct genera, even being argued as invalid.
 While fossils referred to Platypterygius have been found throughout different continents, the holotype specimen was found in Germany.